SamhammerAG/migrate-mongo-sag/README.md

 this tool additionally supports:

 -   execution of migration-scripts for "brand" and "default" (will be merged)
--   new options to set "brand", "env" and "suffix" as environment variables
+-   new options to set "brand", "env" and "app" as environment variables
 -   new command "dropDatabase" to delete the configured database
 -   load settings from .env files by https://github.com/motdotla/dotenv
 -   load vault secrets defined in .env files https://github.com/SamhammerAG/vault-client-sag